 * Early-week heat in Northeast, Midwest seen moderating

-* Milder trend late this week, next week pressures prices
+* Milder trend late next week pressures prices

 By Joe Silha

-forecasts for later this week and next week that should slow
+forecasts for later this week and next week outweighing the heat

-front-month gas futures have fallen 8 percent in the last four
+Front-month futures have lost nearly 6 percent in the last

-trading days amid signs that the extended weather outlook is
+three trading sessions amid signs that the extended weather

 Front-month July gas futures on the New York